Summer is coming to an end here in Ontario but there is still plenty of time for you to plan the perfect end of summer road trip.

-The first stop I recommend making during your Cruise the Coast road trip is in Port Dover, which is well known ford2b its fresh perch caught straight from Lake Erie and Friday the 13th.
+The first stop I recommend making during your Cruise the Coast road trip is Port Dover, which is well known for its fresh perch caught straight from Lake Erie and Friday the 13th.
 It is also a great place to take an early morning “quick dip” in the lake to freshen up.

 Just One Tip: For authentic perch caught straight out of the lake, I recommend the Erie Bell Restaurant